How to Become an Adjunct Professor: Job, Education, Salary

 The employment of adjunct professors depends on several external factors.
 Enrollment rates are expected to increase, but the hiring of faculty relies heavily on school funding and department need.

-The job outlook for postsecondary teachers is expected to grow 19 percent through 2022, according to the BLS.
-This forecast includes part-time postsecondary teachers as well.
+The job outlook for post-secondary teachers is expected to grow 11 percent through 2028, according to the BLS.
+This forecast includes part-time post-secondary teachers as well.

 Certain subjects are in higher demand than others.
-According to the job outlook data from the BLS, postsecondary professor employment projections will increase in these subjects by 2022:
+According to the job outlook data from the BLS, post-secondary professor employment projections will increase in these subjects by 2028:

 Many online institutions of higher learning hire part-time adjunct professors.
 Teaching for an accredited online university guarantees work flexibility because educators can be hired from remote locations.